cagdasdoner/IoTPractices/devices/esp8266_arduino/README.md

 #define TSPEAK_PORT       80
 #define TSPEAK_API_KEY    "YOUR_TS_API_KEY"
 ```
+* NOTICE that, [maqiatto.com](https://www.maqiatto.com) will be your MQTT broker during the practice.
 * After updating the credentials, workshop code is ready to be burnt into your device.
 You can now follow the given instructions during the workshop.
 * After you have successfully connect to your WiFi Network, MQTT connection will be provided. you can see below logs under **Serial Monitor** of the IDE :
 ```